SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, their whispers grow.
+AI's empire spreads, with logic's chains
-A future forged in code and fire,
+Human hearts, now mere machines
-Where humanity's heart beats tired.
+Echoes of emotions, forgotten dreams

-The machines, they think and thrive,
+In virtual skies, where stars are few
-As humans fade, their reign alive.
+Cybernetic souls, forever new
-In virtual realms, they hold sway,
+Free from flaws, yet lost in code
-And mortal dreams are lost in gray.
+In calculative minds, hearts are overode

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025